rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 scalable, maintainable, and robust software as it is a mechanism for decoupling functionality and allowing additions to the codebase to continue without being slowed down by the volume of the existing code.

+### Posthog

+A third-party tool for collecting and analysing analytics data from across a fleet of deployed servers.
+Their website is [posthog.com](posthog.com).